This is the multi-page printable view of this section. Click here to print.

 5. Tap VPN & Device Management

-6. Select your dedicated profile and install it
+6. Select your dedicated configuration to install

 Configuration Demo

-1.2.3 - Windows
+2.3 - Windows

 Windows 11